zer0condition/GDRVLoader/README.md

-The repository for gdrv-loader, available at https://github.com/fengjixuchui/gdrv-loader, has been updated to support upto latest versions of Windows 11.
+Update for the gdrv-loader repository, available at https://github.com/fengjixuchui/gdrv-loader, to support upto latest versions of Windows 11.
 The updates include improved portability through the addition of byte loading for the vulnerable driver.